SamFarah/ConsoleTablePrint/readme.md

 ![screenshot](https://raw.githubusercontent.com/SamFarah/ConsoleTablesPrinter/refs/heads/main/Screenshots/screenshot5.png)

-When printing a single object of `Person`, it maintains the styling but uses it in the pivoted table:
+When printing a single `Person` object, styling is preserved and applied to the pivoted layout:

 ```csharp
 ConsoleTablePrinter.DefaultStyle = new TableStyle()